 "Hyaluronic acid is a really great product no matter your skin type - in the winter, many people find their skin surface becomes a little dull or flaky, and that's because the outer skin cells are drying out in the colder weather.
 Those who've been on sunny holidays might also find their skin becomes dry - it's these situations where humectants like hyaluronic acid are particularly useful as they smooth the skin surface, hydrate those skin cells and restore that healthy glow to the skin."

-"Look for out for 'hyaluronic acid' or 'sodium hyaluronate' on the product packaging - and always make sure it's high up on the ingredients list to ensure a good concentration."
+"Look out for 'hyaluronic acid' or 'sodium hyaluronate' on the product packaging - and always make sure it's high up on the ingredients list to ensure a good concentration.

 WATCH BELOW: Hollywood's top dermatologist Dr Dennis Gross shares his A-list skincare tips